 Mizen Head to Malin Head

 The beautiful Irish end to end takes riders on an epic adventure beginning at the Mizen peninsula around Bantry Bay and into County Kerry, home of some of Ireland’s most spectacular scenery – including rolling meadows, waterfalls, glacial lakes, medieval ruins, stunning coastal scenery, heather capped hills, rugged mountains and ancient ruins.
 The tour passes by the stunning mountains of Killarney National Park, the cliffs of Moher and the beautiful lakes of the upper Shannon.
 This journey offers varied cycling from average to challenging, and provides a slightly easier alternative to the UK end to end.
+Ideal as a singles cycling holiday.

 Wales End to End Cycling Holiday